TrickyNekro/OpenServoCAN/README.md

 by El.
 Provatos

 <b>!!!
 Currently two versions of the Hardware exist, development is going to continue on version 2 !!!</b><br>
 <b>!!!
-Note: There is a design problem ( mechanical fitting ) with the power board, wait for update!!!</b>
+Note: There is a design problem ( mechanical fitting ) with the power board, wait for update !!!</b>

 An alternative to the boring control boards inside standard size hobby servos!